 More info: here

 Sydney’s famous shopping district Pitt Street Mall will transform into a stunning boulevard of twinkling lights to celebrate the Christmas spirit with thousands of LED Lights and hanging Christmas Trees.
-There are also Carols every Thursday, Saturday and Sunday from Saturday 25 November to Thursday 21 December at 6pm to 8pm.
+There are also Carols every Thursday, Saturday and Sunday from 6pm to 8pm.

 Where?
 Pitt Street Mall, Sydney